A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 Note that, since $(1 + ax)$ is a good approximation for $(1 + x)^a$ for small values of $x$, the above bound is tight for smaller values of $\pses$, while it is loose for larger values of $\pses$.

-The main challenge that remains in being able to use the above bound is that we do not know $\pses$ prior to running the experiment.
+The main challenge that remains in being able to use either the numerical optimization method or the above bound to find $n$ is that we do not know $\pses$ prior to running the experiment.
 On the other hand, since

 considering the worst-case scenario is also impractical.
 To address this challenge, we propose Algorithm~\ref{algo: adaptive n} to adaptively adjust the number of repeats.
 The idea behind this algorithm is to run the experiment with an initial number of repeats $\ninit$ to find an initial estimate for $\pses$.
 Note that $\ninit$ should be sufficiently large so that the stochastic optimizer solves the input problem at least once.
-Using this initial estimate, $\nlbound$ is calculated.
-The algorithm then continues by running more repeats and finding a new estimate for $\pses$ and $\nlbound$, until $\nlbound \leq n$.
+For this value of $\pses$, the target number of repeats needed to achieve the desired reliability, denoted by $\ntar$, is calculated using either $\nlbound$ or the numerical method.
+The algorithm then continues by running more repeats and finding a new estimate for $\pses$ and $\ntar$, until $\ntar \leq n$.
+We show in the following section that this algorithm can effectively adjust the number of repeats needed to reach the target error, regardless of the optimizer and the problem.